Celarity Blog • Updated Feb 1, 2023

 - Assertiveness: They overcome challenges, adversities, and resistance.

-- Relationships: They build a positive, engaging work environment where their teams create healthy relationships with one another and with clients.
+- Relationships: They build a positive, engaging work environment where their teams create healthy relationships with one another and clients.

 - Decision-making: They solve issues by thinking ahead, planning for contingencies, balancing competing interests, and taking an analytical approach.